sdiehl28/baseball-analytics/README.md

 ## Development Environment

-The scripts were tested Jupyter Notebooks were run using Python 3.7 in a full [Anaconda](https://www.anaconda.com/distribution/) 2019.10 environment.
+The scripts and Jupyter Notebooks were testing using Python 3.7 in a full [Anaconda](https://www.anaconda.com/distribution/) 2019.10 environment.
 Note that the [open-source parsers](https://sourceforge.net/projects/chadwick/) for Retrosheet must be installed to run the scripts.
 See:  [MLB Data Details](https://github.com/sdiehl28/baseball-analytics/blob/master/MLB_Data_Details.md)

 ## Additional Information